 MSCI:4050 Directed Readingsarr.

-Advanced database management topics and basics of web services; how to retrieve real-world data from web services; use of SQL and PL/SQL to analyze data in relational databases.
+Advanced database management topics; basics of semi-structured data and web services; how to retrieve real-world big datasets from web services; use of SQL and PL/SQL to analyze data in relational databases; big data related topics such as Hadoop and Hive.
 Prerequisites: MSCI:3200.
+Same as IGPI:4220.

 MSCI:4280 Data Security3 s.h.